rweigel/phys260/Enclosed_Charge/Enclosed_Charge.md

 A non--conducting square sheet with side length $L$ has a charge of $+3Q$ distributed uniformly on it.
 The Gaussian cylinder has a height $h$ and radius $r$, and half of it is above the sheet.

-1. Find the surface charge density, $\sigma$, on the sheet.
+1. Find the surface charge density, $\sigma$, of the sheet.

    <div class="solutionstrue">
    {\bf Answer}: $\sigma=3Q/L^2$